 To facilitate the ongoing communication and coordination between the two agencies, Permittee meetings were held at least once per quarter to address common issues and to ensure consistency in program development and implementation.
 The coordination meetings focused on policy-related issues (with the Director and/or Deputy Director present) or program implementation such as monitoring, planning and land development, and public education.
 All meetings included representatives from the City's Municipal Utilities Department (MUD) and the County's Department of Public Works.

-A summary of the meetings held during 2013-2014 is provided below.
+A summary of the meetings held during the 2014-2015 reporting period is provided below.